Vedas: "Fifth" and other Vedas

 "Divya Prabandha", for example Tiruvaymoli, is a term for canonical Tamil texts considered as vernacular Veda by some South Indian Hindus.

 Other texts such as the Bhagavad Gita or the Vedanta Sutras are considered shruti or "Vedic" by some Hindu denominations but not universally within Hinduism.
 The Bhakti movement, and Gaudiya Vaishnavism in particular extended the term Veda to include the Sanskrit Epics and Vaishnavite devotional texts such as the Pancharatra.

 Puranas

-The Puranas is a vast genre of encyclopedic Indian literature about a wide range of topics particularly myths, legends and other traditional lore.
+The Puranas is a vast genre of encyclopaedic Indian literature about a wide range of topics particularly myths, legends and other traditional lore.
 Several of these texts are named after major Hindu deities such as Vishnu, Shiva and Devi.
 There are 18 Maha Puranas (Great Puranas) and 18 Upa Puranas (Minor Puranas), with over 400,000 verses.

 The Puranas have been influential in the Hindu culture.
 They are considered Vaidika (congruent with Vedic literature).
 The Bhagavata Purana has been among the most celebrated and popular text in the Puranic genre, and is of non-dualistic tenor.
 The Puranic literature wove with the Bhakti movement in India, and both Dvaita and Advaita scholars have commented on the underlying Vedanta themes in the Maha Puranas.